-We have three giant elephant shrews kept in two separate groups in the Rare Animal Conservation Center.
+We have two giant elephant shrews who live in the Rare Animal Conservation Center.

-Georgia Weasley: Female, born August 13, 2010 at Peoria Zoo.
+Georgia Weasley: Female, born August 13, 2010, at Peoria Zoo.
 She arrived at the Philadelphia Zoo as a transfer from Zoo Boise on July 2, 2013.
-She was received as new mate for Danny.

 Active during the day, they are often seen foraging on the floor of their exhibit.
 They share space with some of our smaller primates since these species utilize different parts of the exhibit.